rwblokzijl/Msc-thesis-EuroToken/thesis.md

 Any payment system that aims to replace public money while being able to operate at the scale of the euro system needs to conform to a number of requirements.
-Such a system needs to be scalable, privacy aware, allow Peer-to-Peer transactions off-line.
+Such a system needs to be scalable, privacy aware, allow Peer-to-Peer transactions offline.
 In needs to be price stable, exchangeable for euros, and most importantly, it needs to be secure and cheating resistant.

-In this chapter we first describe how a distributed block-DAG provides a good basis for a scalable, private, and off-line friendly transaction system.
+In this chapter we first describe how a distributed block-DAG provides a good basis for a scalable, private, and offline friendly transaction system.
 We then explain how we position the system in relation to the euro, how the price can remain stable, and how a system can mimic the properties of cash.
-We then go in to the details of how the system is secured, and how we prevent double spending while still remaining scalable and allowing off-line transactions.
+We then go in to the details of how the system is secured, and how we prevent double spending while still remaining scalable and allowing offline transactions.
 Finally, we explore how the system can be regulated and how the gateways can be audited to ensure their in integrity.

 ## Distributed accounting and networking

 The possibilities and limitations of any virtual currency are dependent on its system of accounting.
-In order to conform to the off-line, scalability and transparency requirements, a system of distributed accounting is chosen.
+In order to conform to the offline, scalability and transparency requirements, a system of distributed accounting is chosen.
 As the fundamental building block for the EuroToken system we use a Hyper-Sharded block-DAG that keeps track of every users' transaction history on their own edge device.
-By storing all information required for transacting at the physical end points of transactions, we create the possibility of direct off-line transaction between users, without any link to the outside world.
+By storing all information required for transacting at the physical end points of transactions, we create the possibility of direct offline transaction between users, without any link to the outside world.

-While the EuroToken system design is independent of the underlying communication technology, the off-line requirement leads to some limitations on the way users interact.
-Since off-line users cannot connect to servers we choose to work with a Peer-to-Peer system that allows users to find each-other based on personal identifiers.
+While the EuroToken system design is independent of the underlying communication technology, the offline requirement leads to some limitations on the way users interact.
+Since offline users cannot connect to servers we choose to work with a Peer-to-Peer system that allows users to find each-other based on personal identifiers.